temporalio/documentation/docs/concepts/what-is-a-data-converter.md

 ### Payload Converter

-In some SDKs, there's the concept of a Payload Converter that's part of the Data Converter and does the conversion from a value to a Payload and back.
+Some SDKs have the concept of a Payload Converter that's part of the Data Converter and does the conversion from a value to a Payload and back.

 ### Payload Codec